jondjones-poc/optimizely-fullstack-demo/README.md

 # Optimizely Fullstack Javascript Example - By Jon D Jones 💥

 This project makes uses of NextJs, Optimizely Fullstack and the JS SDK.
+I want to be able to make the viewer happy with watching

 ## Live Site URL & Status 👺